biocore/pyqi/doc/tutorials/defining_new_commands.rst

 Defining a command
 ------------------

-There are several values that you'll need to fill in to define your command based on the stub that is created by ``make_command``.
+There are several values that you'll need to fill in to define your command based on the stub that is created by ``make-command``.
 The first, which are the easiest, are ``BriefDescription`` and ``LongDescription``. ``BriefDescription`` should be a one sentence description of your command, and ``LongDescription`` should be a more detailed explanation (usually 2-3 sentences).
 These are used in auto-generated documentation.

 Next, you'll need to define the parameters that your new command can take.
 Each of these parameters will be an instance of the ``pyqi.core.command.Parameter`` class.